Xbox (division): Multiplatform strategy (2024–2025)

 Microsoft Gaming performed a reorganization of their business on July 2, coinciding with the company's larger culling of roughly 9,000 employees across all their divisions.
 2,000 Microsoft Gaming affiliates were let go in this restructuring, which included layoffs at Xbox Game Studios developers Turn 10 Studios, Compulsion Games, Undead Labs and Halo Studios of varying capacities; Turn 10, who created and developed the Forza Motorsport series, was reported to have lost nearly half of its current workforce, and had been anticipated to be reformed as a support studio for Motorsports sister series Forza Horizon, according to former content coordinator Fred Russell.
 Layoffs additionally took place across various Activision studios, including Call of Duty support teams Sledgehammer Games and High Moon Studios, as well as Call of Duty: Black Ops 7 developer Raven Software; The developers of the mobile title Warcraft Rumble were collectively let go at Blizzard Entertainment as support for the game ceased, and a further 200 people were reportedly dismissed from King.
 The restructuring also included the cancelation of Everwild from Rare, and the Perfect Dark reboot, the latter of which also resulted in developer The Initiative's closure.
 Multiple unannounced game projects, including an untitled MMORPG developed by ZeniMax Online Studios and planned to succeed The Elder Scrolls Online, were also canceled.
 Microsoft ceased funding for undisclosed second-party titles from external developers they were attached to publish, including a first-person shooter game from Romero Games intended to be released through Bethesda Softworks, and Contraband from Avalanche Studios, the latter of which resulted in the closure of the developer's UK studio.
-In addition, Rare veteran and game designer Gregg Mayles, Rare producer Louise O'Connor, and ZeniMax Online studio director Matt Firor left Microsoft following the shuttering of their respective projects, with Firor being succeeded by Joesph Burba as studio director.
+In addition, ZeniMax Online studio director Matt Firor left Microsoft following the shuttering of the studio's project, with Firor being succeeded by Joesph Burba as studio director.
 The Verge reported that the Xbox User Research & Child Safety team had been "hit hard" by the layoffs, with the division's lead reportedly let go in the process.
+Rare veteran and game designer Gregg Mayles, the director of the now-cancelled Everwild, would also leave the company by October.